UA-SRC-data/geo-visualization/notes/20200605-WeeklySRCDDataMeeting.md

 - Need to choose a consistent label -- we'll do `BDL`
 - Kai says use frictionless data packages are built to handle these kinds of quant+special
 - Someone suggests a string "Less than [detection limit number]"
-  - Kenn points out that's hard to search/parse, so we should keep it separate
+  - Ken points out that's hard to search/parse, so we should keep it separate

 Kate does data vis presentation

+- Monica suggests checking out relatedd work in health science communication.